rust-lang/reference/src/expressions/method-call-expr.md

 There are a few details not considered in this overview:

-* The search for candidate methods will also consider searches for incoherent types if `rustc_has_incoherent_inherent_impls` is active for a `dyn`, struct, enum, or foreign type.
+* The search for candidate methods will search more widely (potentially across crates) for certain [incoherent] types: that includes any of the "various simpler types" listed above, and a `dyn`, struct, enum, or foreign type if `rustc_has_incoherent_inherent_impls` is active.
 * If there are multiple candidates from traits, they may in fact be identical, and the picking operation collapses them to a single pick to avoid reporting conflicts.